 The Clinic for Special Children is designed to be a comprehensive medical practice—a place where children and adults with complex genetic diseases can receive the primary care they need in an accessible, comfortable, informed, and nurturing environment.
 Our primary, though not exclusive focus, is on treating the uninsured Amish and Mennonite communities of southeastern Pennsylvania.

 Office visits are conducted in our timber frame building in Strasburg, PA.
-Inpatient treatment is primarily provided at Lancaster General Hospital (LGH) and Nemours A.I. duPont Hospital for Children, where our physicians can attend inpatient treatment.
+Inpatient treatment is primarily provided at Penn Medicine Lancaster General Hospital (LGH) and Nemours Children's Hospital, Delaware, where our physicians can attend inpatient treatment.
 We also offer on-site, limited subspecialty services for our patients though our collaborative partnerships.

 - Amino acid quantitation